KobaKhit/gimmie/site/content/cities/seattle.md

     link: >-
       https://seattletilth.secure.nonprofitsoapbox.com/donate?utm_campaign=globalshapers
   - description: >-
-      Focused on restorative justice through land restoration and sustainable education.
-The Shared Spaces Foundation works to create community facilities for people to gather, learn and grow together.
-By preserving the land and reducing impact we can create safe places to rebuild communities and focus on teaching sustainable skills to empower youth and underserved people within the community.
+      The Shared Spaces Foundation is a nonprofit based in Seattle, WA focused on restorative justice through land restoration and sustainable education.
+      In partnership with many local communities and organizations they are working towards bringing a green shared space back to life in the Duwamish River Valley.
+Shared Spaces plans to upgrade an existing but outdated 65' greenhouse and build an outdoor nursery.
+Once renovated, they will be able to grow native plants, fruits, vegetables and berries, using the space to provide education and sustenance for the Duwamish Tribe and the surrounding communities.
+They also plan to use this space to host workshops and educational programs on urban farming, plant restoration, and much more.
     name: Shared Spaces Foundation
     link: >-
       https://www.sharedspacesfoundation.com/contribute?utm_campaign=globalshapers